LaboratoireMecaniqueLille/crappy/docs/source/tutorials/custom_objects.rst

 **for you to create your own objects in Crappy, to adapt your scripts to your** **own needs** !
-This page of the tutorials covers the basics of the instantiation of custom objects, while the :ref:`next and last page of the tutorials <More about custom objects in Crappy>` covers the advanced aspects of custom object instantiation.
+This page of the tutorials covers the basics of the instantiation of custom objects, while the :ref:`next and last page of the tutorials <tutorials/complex_custom_objects:more about custom objects in crappy>` covers the advanced aspects of custom object instantiation.

 1. Custom Modifiers